-Melissa Hartwig Urban, Whole30 co-founder and CEO, gave us the inside scoop on the diet plan she created in 2009.
-After eliminating certain foods for 30 days as an experiment, Urban saw dramatic improvements in her energy, sleep, mood, digestion as well as with her emotional relationship with food.
+It was created by Melissa Hartwig Urban, Whole30 co-founder and CEO, in 2009.
+After eliminating certain foods for 30 days as an experiment, Urban saw dramatic improvements in her energy, sleep, mood and digestion, as well as her emotional relationship with food.

-"It was the first time in my life I was able to get off the scale and out of the mirror," she said.
-"The experiment brought about a profound and permanent shift in how I thought about food and my body," she says.
-Urban shared her experience on her blog, and several hundred people decided to follow along with the 'rules' she drafted.
-"That was the start of the first ever group Whole30, in July 2009," says Urban.
+"It was the first time in my life I was able to get off the scale and out of the mirror," Urban tells LIVESTRONG.com.
+"The experiment brought about a profound and permanent shift in how I thought about food and my body."

 What Is Whole30?

-Samantha Cassetty, RD, nutrition and weight-loss expert, likes how Whole30 focuses on whole, real foods from quality sources.
-"Filling up on whole foods — notably, lots of veggies, as well as lean meats, and healthful fats, over processed ones, is a good way to nourish your body and mind," she says.
+Samantha Cassetty, RD, a New York City-based nutrition and weight-loss expert, says she likes how Whole30 focuses on whole, real foods from quality sources.
+"Filling up on whole foods — notably, lots of veggies, as well as lean meats and healthful fats — over processed ones is a good way to nourish your body and mind," she says.

-The program has two main parts.
-In addition to eliminating certain food groups for 30 days, Urban says, during that time, you need to pay attention to your body and its reactions.
+In addition to eliminating certain food groups for 30 days, Urban says during that time, you should make a point to notice your body's reactions.

 "You'll pay attention to what happens to your cravings, energy, sleep, mood, attention span, digestion, aches and pains, anxiety, skin, allergies, asthma, migraines and other symptoms in the absence of these potentially problematic foods," she says.

-Then, at the end of the 30 days, you'll reintroduce those foods one at a time, like a scientific experiment, and compare your experience.
+At the end of the 30 days, you'll reintroduce those foods one at a time and compare that experience to how you felt while following Whole30.
 "You'll then take what you've learned about how these specific foods work for your body and brain and use that information to create the perfect, sustainable diet for you, because there is no one-size-fits-all," Urban says.